 I get this one all the time.
 Americans are obsessed with carbs.
 Somehow we’ve gotten the idea that carbs are bad.
 So people cut out carbs when they want to lose weight.
-The problems with this are: 1) you need carbs for energy, 2) some people don’t understand the difference between highly processed simple carbs and complex healthy carbs, 3) the minute you start eating carbs again you gain the weight back.
+The problems are: 1. you need carbs for energy, 2. there are highly processed simple carbs and there are complex healthy carbs, 3. the minute you start eating carbs again you gain the weight back.

 Bread in itself is not bad.
 Bread is not meant to have more than a few ingredients: flour, water, yeast, perhaps a little salt.
 I try to buy bread from my local bakery.
 Sometimes I make my own bread.

 It’s not bread that is bad.
 It’s the bad bread that is bad.

 Pasta is another food that people try to cut out.
 Italians don’t eat mountains of pasta the way Americans do.
 It’s not pasta that is bad for you.
 It’s the enormous portions of pasta that we eat in the U.S. It’s also the piles of meat and cheesy sauces we put on top.

 In Italy pasta is usually a small course in the middle of a larger meal.
 They start with an appetizer, usually made of vegetables or perhaps a carpaccio of fish.
 The next course is pasta.
 It is a small portion and the sauce is made from the natural juices of the vegetables or meat that you add.
 It’s not smothered in sauce and cheese.
 You then move on to your small protein course, where you eat fish or poultry or meat.
 This all adds up to a well-rounded meal.